kaicarver/leaflet/README.md

 * try to keep from bloating to another Acme Maps...
   * I mean keep in mind this nice app which does not need reinventing https://mapper.acme.com/?ll=48.87917,2.38472&z=11&t=M
 * handle non-Javascript case
+* handle #hash parameters same as regular URL parameters?
+  * would allow no-reload, more [SPA](https://en.wikipedia.org/wiki/Single-page_application)-like
+  * why am I rolling my own SPA?... laziness?...

+### TODONEs

+* when first displayed, the form should match the URL params

 ## Notes